 - Understand the needs of each contact within the relationship

-- Define what company resources may be required to achieve a sale
+- Define what resources the company may require to achieve a sale

 - Demonstrate our service and gain buy-in